alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_shm.md

     - Click `Next`
   - On the `Connect to Azure AD` screen:
     - Provide credentials for the Azure Active Directory **global administrator** account you set up earlier (`aad.admin.<first name>.<last name>@<SHM domain>`) when prompted
-    - On the webpage pop-up, provide the password you chose for this account when prompted
+    - If you receive a pop-up prompt, provide the same credentials when prompted
     - Back on the `Connect to Azure AD` screen, click `Next`
     - Approve the login with MFA if required
   - On the `Connect your directories` screen: